-- I. The disclosure of personal data by a person as a member of an anti-fraud organisation, - ii.
-The disclosure of personal data in accordance with arrangements made by an anti-fraud organisation.
+- a) Is necessary for the purposes of preventing fraud or a particular kind of fraud, and - b) Consists of: - i.
+The disclosure of personal data by a person as a member of an anti-fraud organisation, - ii.
+The disclosure of personal data in accordance with arrangements made by an antifraud organisation.